chucklorenz/adapt-visTimeline/README.md

 >#####template

 >`template` is the name of the template file without any extension (eg., .html, .hbs).
-No path is needed if the file (with extension) is placed in the XXXX directory.`template` is optional.
+No path is needed if the file (with extension) is placed in the *templates* directory.`template` is optional.
 The template specified here will override any template that is specified in `_options`.
 It is possible for each item to have its own template.

 >#####group